-Guidelines for Good practice (with Covid-19 considerations)
+Guidelines for Good practice

-- Clothing required for changing is as per normal and supports good practice.
-However, due to Covis-19, there may be added use of PPE at this time. - o Gloves - o Apron - Mask - Visor - Cleanliness stations within each classroom with tissues, handwashing pump and bin.
+- Clothing required for changing is as per normal and supports good practice. - o Gloves - o Apron - Cleanliness stations within each classroom with tissues, handwashing pump and bin.
 We also: - Ensure children dry hands thoroughly - Ensure the (lidded) bin is emptied regularly to ensure no cross contamination can take place - Staff model sneezing or coughing into their elbow, as per government recommendation.
 Model where to place tissues when used and to wash hands directly afterwards. - Display photos within washrooms to show the sequence of washing hands with staff modelling good practice. - When changing children for intimate care, we ask a child to lay down on a changing mat or changing station rather than attempt to change standing up, this ensures the staff member is not face to face with the child and avoids passing on any potential infection. - Wherever possible, two members of staff will be in the vicinity when a child needs intimate care e.g. the second staff member could be in the adjacent room with the adjoining door open.